AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

 .. warning::

-  These methods should be used to prevent *unexpected* overflow
+  These methods make overflow behavior explicit and predictable

-  *Expected* overflow is better handled through control flow
+  Choose the method that matches the intended behavior: checked, wrapping, saturating, or overflowing arithmetic